-Thinking Small is a two-day training course with programming examples taught by Patrice Roy.
-It is offered online from 09:00 to 17:00 MDT on Saturday, October 30th and and Sunday October, 31st, 2021 (immediately after the conference).
+Thinking Small is a two-day onsite training course with programming examples, taught by Patrice Roy.
+It is offered at the Gaylord Rockies from 09:00 to 17:00 Aurora time (MDT) on Saturday and Sunday, September 10th and 11th, 2022 (immediately prior to the conference).
+Lunch is included.

 Maybe you are someone who, at least on occasion, needs to think small when coding: